-Rebekah Crisanta de Ybarra is an emerging interdisciplinary post-modern folk artist, curator, and civic artist working in the intersections of art, culture, community, and equity.
-Her practice includes visual art, music, dance, and performance with an emphasis on Latinx/Indigenous art methods.
+Rebekah Crisanta de Ybarra (enrolled Maya-Lenca / El Salvador) is an emerging anti-disciplinary post-modern folk artist, curator, and civic artist working in the intersections of art, culture, community, and equity.
+Her practice includes visual art, music, dance, and performance with an emphasis on Latinx/Indigenous art methods, the experimental, and the political.
 Her work lives in the Nepantla or in-between of Christianity and Indigeneity and explores iconography, propaganda, Decolonization, and Liberation Theology.

 Rebekah co-founded Electric Machete Studios, a Twin Cities Art and Music collective and gallery, where she serves as Artistic director.
 She is passionate about the intersection of High Art and Low Art and providing opportunities for accessibility, visibility, and artistic excellence for Latinx/ Indigenous artists.
 She works collaboratively via Electric Machete Studios on Creative PlaceKeeping initiatives (an anti-gentrification approach long used by POC and Indigenous communities towards healthy communities).

 Rebekah writes and performs original music as Lady Xok.
 She has exhibited, performed, and curated throughout the Twin Cities, collaborating with many arts organizations including Penumbra Theatre, The Ordway Center for Performing Arts, All My Relations Arts, & Art Shanty Projects.
 She is self-taught, family-taught, and studied studio art at St. Olaf College and Holtekilen Folkehøgskole in Oslo, Norway.